CazYokoyama/Open-Glider-Network-Groundstation/README.md

 Since the T-Beam is very energy-saving, it can be operated very easily on a battery with solar panels.

 There are also a few drawbacks to the traditional OGN receivers.
-Several protocols cannot be decoded at the same time (at the moment).
+Several protocols cannot be decoded at the same time (at the moment - second protocol has no function).

 Features:
 * Power consumption around 20 mA in sleep mode - 120mA on normal mode ;